elixir-lang/elixir/docs/5_macros.md

 In other words, unquote is a mechanism to inject expressions into the tree being quoted and is essential to the meta-programming mechanism.
 Elixir also provides `unquote_splicing` allowing us to inject many expressions at once.

+We can define any macro we want, including override the built-in macros provided by Elixir.
+The only exceptions are Elixir special forms that cannot be overridden, [the full list of special forms is available in `Elixir::SpecialForms`](https://github.com/josevalim/elixir/tree/master/lib/elixir/special_forms.ex).

 ## 5.3 Macros hygiene

 Elixir macros follow Scheme conventions and are hygienic.
 This means a variable defined inside a macro won't conflict with a variable defined in the context the macro is inserted.
 For example: